-Well/Spring Name Source Integrity Mine source 1 Unknown Construction
+Well/Spring Name Source Integrity Well 1 Unknown Construction

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Documentation for the intake has not been provided or is not in BPH files.
+Documentation for the well relating to casing and grouting has not been provided or is not in BPH files.
 Requested GWUDI sampling has not been submitted.